chrisrobles/Cheatsheets/Concepts/Data Strutures/data_structures.md

 Examples:
 - Alternate implementation for Stacks because of the O(1) insert and delete at the end
   - Arrays are also O(1) and provide instant access so array's are still better
+- Web browser with ability to go forward and backward

 ### Complexity